stevenrskelton/build-action-file-receiver/README.md

 Written in Scala 3, using FS2/Cats.

-Purpose: Receives Scala artifacts uploaded during a GitHub Action.
+Receives Scala artifacts uploaded during a GitHub Action.

-**Runs an HTTP server accepting HTTP PUT requests of files, validating authenticity against GitHub Packages Maven MD5 hashes.**
+**An HTTP server accepting HTTP PUT requests of files, validating authenticity against GitHub Packages Maven MD5 hashes.**

 Run this if you have a *private repo* and want to get your artifacts out of GitHub using the unlimited egress bandwidth available during GitHub Actions.

 ✅ Runs as fat-jar using the `java -jar` command.
 ✅ Runs as native assembly compiled with GraalVM.
 🚫 Almost compiles using Scala Native.

 ## User Permissions